Modcrab/Brew_With_A_View/smoke_test.md

 - try and open meditation in combat
 - (PS5) check that sign R2 haptics are removed during meditation and restored after
 - (keyboard only) open meditation via hotkey (N)
+- (keyboard only) check the N key functions exactly like escape
 - (keyboard only) testing clicking button prompts in meditation menu
+- (keyboard only) check the keyboard prompts are centered
+- (keyboard only) check the Alchemy prompt doesn't lose it's square braces after meditating once
+- (keyboard only) check the Alchemy prompt doesn't lose it's square braces after clicking it
+- (keyboard only) check the Alchemy prompt doesn't lose it's square braces after pressing L
+- (keyboard only) check the mouse cursor doesn't snap when opening meditation, even if you moved the mouse prior to starting

 ### Corvo Bianco
 - check you can rest